Nivanglus/Epsilon-Rules/Rules.md

 4. Explosives and Effects - All explosives and AoE effects are required to do a raycast check to ensure that targets hit by it are not behind a wall or other obstruction.
 If the question is raised that RC checks are not in used the Defending OIC reserves the right to request the item be checked and will be permitted if theres no issue or put on banned equipment enforcer until we are sure an update has been applied to fix the issue.
     - AN HUD is not permitted due to constant raycast check failures on the frag grenade.

 5. Usage of Closed Group Gear - Gear from closed groups is permitted on a case-by-case basis.
-See below for specific preapproved or banned cases:
+See below for specific preapproved:
     - Coercion - Permitted but use restraint.
 Do not use the dumb dumb av flying sword.
     - AN - AN CAR and PDW are permitted for use as they have been extensively tested.
-    - Chaos Decretum - BANNED, Gear has not been appropriately kept up to date to current standards.

 6. Riot Shields - Permitted but since it apparently needs to be stated clearly, Riot shields must not exceed 50 LBA HP and must go phantom or deactivate when firing.
 IE: DONT FIRE WHEN SHIELD IS UP RETARDS.

-7. Grapples - At this time Grapples are permitted on a case-by-case basis.
+7. Grapples - At this time Grapples are permitted.
 If the function of a grapple comes into question, you may be asked to demonstrate it to the defending OIC who will give it the thumbs up/down.

 8. Seeker Weaponry - Seekers must make use of the newly adopted Seeker system developed by Sin and Criss Ixtar to allow for unified flare use.
 If there are questions on this rule as OIC for clarification.
 Seekers must also provide a lock on tone to the user being targeted.